-This museum dates back to 1957 and includes exhibits dedicated to science and natural history, with a special emphasis on nature and wildlife along with exhibits that preserve and shares the human history of the Big Bend Region of Florida.
+This museum dates back to 1957 and includes exhibits dedicated to science and natural history, with a special emphasis on nature and wildlife along with exhibits that preserve and share the human history of the Big Bend Region of Florida.
 The museum offers approximately 30 permanent exhibits and also hosts several temporary exhibits.
-The main exhibits around the property are Natural Florida, Old Florida, Big Bend farm, and Jim Garny’s 20th Century Dinosaurs.
+The main exhibits around the property are Natural Florida, Old Florida, Big Bend Farm, and Jim Garny’s 20th Century Dinosaurs.
 The main museum building houses over 5,000 artifacts and is located on 52 acres that were once the site of the Bellevue Plantation where many enslaved persons provided the wealth that supported the mansion that is now part of the museum complex.
-The museum also features nature trails, a café, zip line, outdoor stage, playground, and an art exhibit that features sculptures of dinosaurs made from discarded automobile parts.
+The museum also features nature trails and a playground along with an outdoor art exhibit that features sculptures of dinosaurs made from discarded automobile parts.
 Visitors can also tour historic buildings that are arranged in different sections to correspond with various eras.
 For example, there are farmhouses that represent life in the 1880s, while cabins and a mansion represent the antebellum era.
-The museum also offers live nature shows.
+The museum also offers live nature shows and guided walks.

 Backstory and Context

-The former mansion at Bellevue Plantation is now a part of the Tallahassee Museum complex and is located alongside a historic church and school that were constructed by former slaves and their descendants.
-Beautifully restored to its original appearance and condition, the home appears now much as it did when it was the home of Princess Murat.
-It now houses a restored parlor and bedroom as well as exhibits interpreting life - both slave and free - on the plantations of North Florida.
+The former mansion at Bellevue Plantation is now a part of the Tallahassee Museum complex and is located alongside a historic church and school constructed by former slaves and their descendants.
+The mansion has been restored to its original appearance and museum staff have recently made a more concerted effort to offer exhibits interpreting the lives of the enslaved at Bellevue and on the other plantations of North Florida.

 Schuck, J. P. "Bellevue."
 National Park Service - National Register of Historic Places Nomination Form.
 March 11, 1971. https://npgallery.nps.gov/GetAsset/0034f559-6aa3-4789-b00f-f57314659069.